1, 1863 - Daniel Freeman files one of the first homestead applications

 November 8, 1864 - President Lincoln defeats former Union General George B. McClellan to remain president of the United States, a repudiation of the tactics of delay favored by his former commander, and a signal of support for the President as he continued to prosecute the rebellion by the southern Confederate states.
 Lincoln receives 2.2 million votes and 212 in the electoral college compared to 1.8 million votes and 21 in the electoral college for McClellan.

-November 29, 1864 - While awaiting terms of surrender, Cheyenne and Arapaho Indians are raided by 900 cavalymen at Sand Creek.
+November 29, 1864 - While awaiting terms of surrender, Cheyenne and Arapaho Indians are raided by 900 cavalrymen at Sand Creek.
 Between 150-500 men, women, and children from the tribes died.

 April 9, 1865 - General Robert E. Lee, as commander in chief of Confederate forces, surrenders his 27,000 man army to Ulysses S. Grant at Appomattox Court House, Virginia, effectively ending the four years of Civil War conflict.
-Additional troops under southern command would continue the surrender until the final rebel forces would surrender on May 26.
+Additional troops under southern command would continue to surrender until May 26.
+The McLean House is the location for the surrender at Appomattox Courthouse.
 (Photo above) McLean House, the Civil War surrender site at Appomattox Courthouse.

 June 28, 1865 - In the final desperate offensive act of the Civil War, two and one-half months after Lee's official surrender at Appomattox, the Confederate ship Shenandoah seized eleven American whaling ships in the Bering Strait, Alaska.

-December 18, 1865 - The Thirteenth Amendment, abolishing slavery, took effect.
+December 18, 1865 - The Thirteenth Amendment, abolishing slavery, takes effect.

-The Klu Klux Klan formed secretly to discourage blacks from voting, issuing in a brutal and shameful era of terror and crime amid southern states as civil rights for freed slaves emerged from the Civil War Era and made hesitant progress throughout the majority of the 20th Century.
+December 24, 1866 - The Klu Klux Klan forms secretly to discourage blacks from voting, issuing in a brutal and shameful era of terror and crime amid southern states as civil rights for freed slaves emerged from the Civil War Era and made hesitant progress throughout the majority of the 20th Century.

-to the United States from Russia for $7.2
+Alaska to the United States from Russia for $7.2 million dollars,

-December 4, 1867 - The Grange was organized to protect the interest of the American farmer.
+December 4, 1867 - The Grange organizes to protect the interest of the American farmer.

 Christopher Sholes, Carlos Glidden, and S.W.
 Soule' invent the first practical typewriter.
 One year later, it was patented, then placed on the market in 1874 by E. Remington and Sons.